GSA/itvmo/README.md

 ### Ruby Version

 Jekyll is a static site generator built using Ruby.
 This project uses a specific version outlined in `.ruby-version` at the project root, and in the `Gemfile`.
-On windows you must have ruby installed, MacOS it already comes pre-installed.
-On Mac, the `.ruby-version` file only works with [rbenv](https://github.com/rbenv/rbenv), install that and then from the project root run `rbenv local` which will add the corresponding version to your project.
-You don't need this for Windows.
+On windows you must have ruby installed manually, MacOS it already comes pre-installed. **On Mac**, the `.ruby-version` file only works with [rbenv](https://github.com/rbenv/rbenv), install that and then from the project root run `rbenv local` which will add the corresponding version to your project.
+You don't need this for Windows, use [RVM](https://rvm.io/) instead which can switch between versions on Windows.

 ### Bundler